ItsAstronomical/HueyLong-1936/README.md

 # FAQ
 - **There's plans for a Alf Landon scenario, right?**

-Of course.
+~~Of course.
 However, as this is my first mod, my goal is to release what I have and take any feedback to ensure everything is the best it can be.
-I don't have a set release date for Alf Landon, as schoolwork often gets in the way, but I'm sure it'll be released within the next few months.
+I don't have a set release date for Alf Landon, as schoolwork often gets in the way, but I'm sure it'll be released within the next few months.~~

+Yes, and it's out now.

 - **Is there a regular 1936 mod?**